hhhhhar/KPA-Tracker/README.md

 ## KPA-Tracker: Towards Robust and Real-Time Category-Level Articulated Object 6D Pose TrackingDatasets
+This repository is the official implementation of the paper KPA-Tracker: Towards Robust and Real-Time Category-Level Articulated Object 6D Pose TrackingDatasets.
+This paper has been accepted to AAAI 2024

+## Dataset
 [ArtImage](https://drive.google.com/file/d/1Gp3muPrSY7BPrePhbO1M4U0DQVd_4OqV/view?usp=sharing) dataset contains the synthetic images generated from Unity along with the following annotations:

 - RGB image